 A passionate musical, cabaretera, rumbera.
 There is true abandon in the singing and dancing numbers, a special fury and uninhibited joy in the performances.
 A soundtrack album would be worth listening to.
 At least I'd like to find a soundtrack listing.
 Miguel Marías in his program note singles out Pedro Vargas and Pérez Prado.

 It is the survival story of Violeta the passionate rhumba dancer among cabaret keepers and gangsters.
 In this movie women are the dynamic characters.
-But they are also of the violence and neglect of men.
+But they are also victims of the violence and neglect of men.
 Violeta finally kills the evil Rodolfo, but her main driving force is love, directed to the orphan baby Juanito whom she has rescued from a garbage can in the red light district of the city.

 The cinematography of Gabriel Figueroa is stunning, especially in the sequence on the railway bridge where Violeta pauses for a long time to examine the desolate bar of the railway people called La Machina Loca ("The Crazy Engine").
 It is a sequence worthy of Le Jour se lève.